Alias44/Gewens-Additional-Traits/README.md

     * Vulcan's Fire
   * Now requires that pawns are capable of Caring
     * Imhotep's Wisdom
+  * Trait Conflicts
+    * Persuasive cannot be applied to pawns with TradePriceImprovementOffset traits (and vice versa)

 v3.0.1
 * Moved Heroes+Gods traits to a separate file for easy deletion by those that think they are over powered